dentarg/auth0-blog/_posts/2017-01-27-machine-learning-for-everyone-part-2-abnormal-behavior.markdown

 * [6] <a href="https://research.googleblog.com/2016/12/open-sourcing-embedding-projector-tool.html">
 Open sourcing the Embedding Projector: a tool for visualizing high dimensional data</a>

-<href="https://github.com/auth0/machine-learning-post-2-abnormal-behavior" target="blank">Link</a> to clone from Github (only R code).
+<a href="https://github.com/auth0/machine-learning-post-2-abnormal-behavior" target="blank">Link</a> to clone from Github (only R code).